said-yolcu/matlang_translator_2/README.md

 to keep the record, we can use that structure in a compiler project, but it may be too space consuming for this project.

+3. Errors
+Errors are raised by a raiseError() function.
+This function prints the error declaration, then exits the program.
+Each error declaration specifies the line number.
+Some error declarations may print out the correct usage (syntax) of the source of the error.
+Error codes:
+0- No error.
+Successfull execution.
+1- No variable id specified in variable declaration
+2- Too many arguments for variable declaration
+3- Variable with the same id already declared
+4- Too few arguments for variable declaration
+5- Unended block